udacity/pdsnd_github/README.md

-### Date created
-Include the date you created this project and README file.

-### Project Title
+### 02/19/2019

-Replace the Project Title
+### Explore US Bikeshare Data
+This python project is part of the Udacity education course.

 ### Description
-Describe what your project is about and what it does
+xxxxx

 ### Files used
 Include the files used